kewaljani/Resnet_5Mpara/README.md

 - Run the collab file
 - Authorize the user select the google account on which you want to run the file
 - Copy the authentication Key and past it in the collab file.
-- Press Enter after pasting the authentication Key
+- Press Enter after entering the authentication Key

 ## 2) Method 2 (Running on HPC or your own device):